Last Updated 29/07/2021.

 If you’ve read our previous post One Year of Travel, What Did it Cost?
 You’ll know that we worked out our average daily spend for one year to be just under $100 per day.
 That’s for a family of 4 people, 2 kids, 4 continents, 12 countries, and two cruises.
 This is a realistic figure and a lot lower than costs you’ll see elsewhere.
 This is how much it costs to travel the world with a family and keep prices low, but not as cheaply as possible.
 This was our first year of round the world travel.
 Our first year was funded on savings, now we earn as we travel as a digital nomad family.

 These days we’re supported by our earnings from this website, see how here.
 In this post we break down the cost of one year of travel to give you an idea of how much you’ll need to spend.

 It’s been a blast and we’ve very happy with that spend, but where did the money go exactly?

-We’ve never kept particularly detailed records, we just know what was in the bank and what’s left now.
-We haven’t kept to a daily spend since leaving Asia, we’ve just tried to spend as little as possible on the things that were unimportant to us ( accommodation), found the best deals we could on flights, cruises and car hire and probably spent more than some on the things we enjoy ( eating out, theme parks, wine and cocktails).
+We’ve never kept particularly detailed records and we never set a daily or weekly budget.
+We do know what was in the bank and what’s left now.
+We haven’t kept to a daily spend since leaving Asia, we’ve just tried to spend as little as possible on the things that were unimportant to us (accommodation), found the best deals we could on flights, cruises and car hire and probably spent more than some on the things we enjoy (eating out, theme parks, wine and cocktails).